 Sulphur Mountain Hike in winter

-Do not let the minus temperatures discourage you; youβll warm up very quickly, hiking uphill.
-Bear in mind that you might need crampons/micro spices if the trail is icy; you can rent them in town.
+Do not let the minus temperatures discourage you; youβll warm up quickly hiking uphill.
+Remember that you might need microspikes if the trail is icy; you can rent them in town.

 The free gondola down in winter has been cancelled.

-As of 2021, there is no free ride down on Banff Gondola.
+There is no free ride down on Banff Gondola in summer or in winter.

 Banff Gondola

 The view from the gondola is beautiful.
-I used to take the gondola to work, and it was definitely the highlight of the day.
-But the Banff Gondola is a tourist trap.
-Many people donβt even know about the option of hiking up the mountain because itβs not advertised.
+I used to take the gondola to work, which was definitely the day’s highlight.
+But the Banff Gondola is not a budget-friendly attraction, so I mentioned hiking up Sulphur Mountain as a first option.

-Keep in mind that the Banff Gondola is very popular, meaning you will most likely be herded in line to the gondola (Iβve seen it every day when I worked there, and it didnβt seem to be an enjoyable experience at all).
+Banff Gondola is very popular year-round, especially in summer.
+If you want an enjoyable experience, I recommend taking the Banff Gondola in the evening.
+Otherwise, there are insane crowds and lines.
+Iβve seen it every day when I worked there, and it didnβt seem to be an enjoyable experience at all.

-Since they introduced dynamic pricing, the closer the date, the more expensive the ticket, depending on whether itβs the weekend.
+Since the company introduced dynamic pricing, the closer the date, the more expensive the ticket, depending on whether itβs the weekend.

-They encourage you to purchase tickets well in advance to get the best price, but in this case, youβre also risking you wonβt see anything at all.
-For example, the year 2018, in particular, was unfortunate because there were no mountain views due to wildfires and smoke.
+While they encourage you to purchase tickets well in advance for the best price, I donβt recommend that because youβre also risking, you wonβt see anything.
+For example, 2018 and the summer of 2023 were unfortunate because there often were no mountain views due to wildfires and smoke.

 It can also rain or snow any day of the year.
 Because the view from the top is crucial for your enjoyable experience, I suggest purchasing gondola tickets the same day or a few days in advance.
-Check the weather forecast first, and keep in mind that views are generally better in the afternoon and not in the morning due to the morning fog.
+Check the weather forecast first, and remember that views are generally better in the afternoon and not in the morning due to the morning fog.

-However, if you have kids, Banff Gondola is amazing.
+If you have kids, Banff Gondola is amazing.
 Kids love riding in a gondola, and the interpretative centre on the upper terminal with a mirror bear statue on the observation deck and binoculars make it even better.
-It’s one of my recommendations of things to do with kids near Calgary.
+It’s one of my recommendations for things to do with kids near Calgary.

 Bonus after the Sulphur Mountain Hike